Please provide your zip code to see plans in your area.

 Federal law requires states to limit the home equity that Medicaid nursing home and HCBS applicants can have.
 In 2020, states set these home equity limits based on a federal minimum of $595,000 and a maximum of $893,000.

 In Hawaii, applicants for Medicaid LTSS can’t have more than $893,000 in home equity.

 Because long-term care is expensive, individuals can have an incentive to give away or transfer assets to others so they can become eligible for Medicaid LTSS benefits.
 To curb this incentive, federal law requires states to have a penalty period for Medicaid LTSS applicants who give away or transfer assets for less than their value.
 States can also have a penalty period for HCBS.
-Applicants are not eligible for Medicaid LTSS coverage during their penalty period.
+Applicants are not eligible for Medicaid long-term care benefits during their penalty period.

 Hawaii has chosen to have an asset transfer penalty for nursing home care and HCBS.
 This penalty is based on a 5-year lookback period when asset transfers and gifts are prohibited.
 The penalty’s length is calculated by dividing the amount of money given away or transferred during the lookback period by the average cost for nursing home care (and this is $8,850 a month in Hawaii in 2020).

 A state’s Medicaid agency is required to attempt to recover the cost of long-term care and related medical services received beginning at age 55.
 States can choose to also recover Medicaid benefits that are unrelated to LTSS.
 This is called estate recovery.

 Hawaii has chosen to only pursue estate recovery from enrollees who received LTSS beginning at age 55.
 But the state also recovers from a small number of younger enrollees who were permanently institutionalized.

 In Hawaii, estate recovery is waived for enrollees who are survived by their spouse, or by a child who is under 21, blind, or disabled.